Yinvvvvv/Yinvvvvv.github.io/_pages/about.md

 Hi there 👋 I am Xiaowei Yin, a senior undergraduate student at the School of Statistics, Renmin University of China (RUC), majoring in Statistics.
-You can download my CV here: [CV](../assets/CV.pdf)